zibler/blog/2021-02/colemak.md

 I am finishing up the week after having typed again all week using colemak.
 I definitely struggled this week.
 The struggle came from having to type fast at times, particularly when taking notes.
 It is not a big deal if I am typing an email or a document.
 But, if I need to take some quick notes, then it becomes a problem.
 Now, I was able to deal with the problem by using the old fashion pen and paper.
 Still a problem though.

 I keep practicing using monkeytype.com.
 I recently started using quotes for practicing.
 I wanted a realistic text to practice with, and it is the closest thing to typing a document or taking notes that I could get to.
 When I made this change, my speed dropped.
 It makes sense, but nonetheless it dropped.
 I keep pushing though.
-When I think about it I only switched about 3 weeks ago, so not bad.
+When I think about it I only switched 4 weeks ago, so not bad.

+## Week 5

+This week I continue to practice.
+I found a website I will try.
+The website is https://www.typelit.io/.
+The idea is very similar to Amphetype.
+They basically have books you can select and type.
+I think this may be a better way to practice.
+It is closer to real world scenarios.
+We'll see.

+I continue to practice as the week goes by.
+I have done some practice in typelit.io.
+It is nice and you get to read a little while you are at it.
+I am still using monkeytype.com though.
+I guess I need a change from time to time.
+I do feel I am getting better, but I still don't feel "fluent" to call it a success.
+I will just keep trying.
+I can certainly see my average WPM is trending in the up direction.
+These are some of the values sampled at different times in monkeytype.com:

+- Feb 15th: 27.93 WPM
+- Feb 23rd: 43.74 WPM
+- Mar 1st: 48.73 WPM

+As you can see I am approaching 50 WPM.
+This is exciting.
+I am hopeful it will continue.

 and if you are wondering....yes...I wrote this with colemak